-- The critical requirements are on the server side - 1.
-To probe multiple entry channels simultaneously - Very natural of a true server - To limit to a bounded duration the wait time on an empty entry channel - Equivalent to setting a time-out - 3.
-To abandon a synchronization immediately if the target entry channel is empty - Equivalent to a zero-time time-out - 4.
+- The prime extension requirements are on the server side - 1.
+To probe multiple entry queues simultaneously - Very natural of a true server - 2.
+To limit to a bounded duration the wait time on an empty entry queue - Equivalent to setting a time-out - 3.
+To abandon a synchronization immediately if the target entry queue is empty - Equivalent to a zero-time time-out - 4.
 To terminate automatically when no clients in the scope of the server are able to make entry calls - Very desirable for a true server